What is reality? How can we define it - fit it into a box - so that whatever experiments we throw at it, our definition always holds true?

 As Einstein suggested, is every form of reality merely an illusion?
 Is nothing real?

-"Reality is merely an illusion, albeit a very persistent one"
+"Reality is merely an illusion, albeit a very persistent one."

 ~ Albert Einstein

-The human brain is split into two distinct halves: the right brain and the left brain.
+The human brain operates in two halves: the right brain and the left brain.
 They have completely separate roles and agendas.
 Some would even say they have separate personalities.

 The left brain is a very different place.
 It thinks linearly and methodically.
 It picks out countless details from the events in the past and makes calculated predictions about the future.
 The left hemisphere thinks in language, which creates your internal voice.
-Crucially, it makes you aware of your existence, as a separate being from the mass energy field perceived by the right brain.
+Crucially, it makes you aware of your existence as a separate being from the mass energy field perceived by the right brain.